 2012-13: Rod played his first full season in Switzerland’s Elite Junior A league as a 16-year-old and played for Switzerland’s U17 team in the Europe Youth Olympic Festival.
 He scored 14 goals with 17 assists and 62 penalty minutes in 33 regular season games and had 5 goals with 2 assists and 34 penalty minutes in six games for the Geneve-Servette U20 team.
 Rod played for the Geneve-Servette U17 team that captured a bronze medal; scoring 7 goals with 8 assists and 14 penalty minutes in 11 games (including five playoff contests).
 In three games at the EYOF he scored 1 goal with 6 penalty minutes.

 2013-14: Rod played for Geneve-Servette in the Swiss National A league and was one of the top scorers for the club’s U20 team.
 He also skated for Switzerland’s U18 team in the Ivan Hlinka Memorial Tournament and in the 2014 World Junior Championship.
 Rod scored 1 goals with 2 assists and had an even plus/minus with 8 penalty minutes in 28 regular season games and scored 1 goal with 3 assists and was +3 with 4 penalty minutes in 12 National A playoff games.
 Rod scored 16 goals with 22 assists and 87 penalty minutes in 33 games (including two playoff games) with Geneve-Servette’s U20 team.
 He had 1 assist and was +1 with 2 penalty minutes in four Ivan Hlinka tournament games and in five games at the WJC he scored 2 goals with 4 assists and was +8 with 22 penalty minutes.
-Rod was ranked 27th amongst European skaters in Central Scouting’s final rankings prior to the 2014 NHL Draft.
+Rod was ranked 27th amongst European skaters in the Central Scouting final rankings and was selected by San Jose in the second round (53rd overall) in the 2014 NHL Draft.